repobee/repobee/docs/faq.rst

 The most common cause of this issue is that the ``repobee`` executable is not on the path, but there could be other explaniations as well.
 First, try starting a new shell.
-You may even need to log out and log back in, depending on where you appendend to the PATH varible.
+You may even need to log out and log back in, depending on where you appended to the PATH variable.

 If starting a new shell or restarting logging out and back in does not resolve the issue, check if you have the ``~/.repobee/bin`` directory on your PATH